Regional Committee of Communists in Macedonia

 The Regional Committee of Communists in Macedonia was the provincial communist organization in Vardar Macedonia from 1939 to 1943.

 History

 At the beginning of 1939, the Central Committee of the Communist Party of Yugoslavia decided that Vardar Macedonia should form a regional committee.
 Svetozar Vukmanović was sent to Skopje in August of that year, and the local committee was organised under his leadership on 8 September.
-Blagoje Orlandić, another Serb, was chosen as secretary.
+The Serb Blagoje Orlandić, was chosen as secretary.

 After organising a large demonstration in Skopje in December, Orlandić was arrested and sentenced to one year in prison.
-In February 1940, a new regional-committee leadership was elected at a meeting; Metodi Shatorov was elected secretary.
+In February 1940, a new regional-committee leadership was elected at a meeting; Metodi Shatorov - Sharlo was elected secretary.
+In November 1940 the regional committee recognized separately from the CC of CPY a distinct Macedonian national identity, but continued also using the term "Macedonian" in its supra-national meaning.
 In June, a national regional-committee program was drawn up.
 A September 8, 1940 conference was held near Skopje, at which a political resolution was drafted and new leadership was elected.
 Under Shatorov's leadership, the Macedonian regional committee followed Communist International (Comintern) policy and maintained close ties with Georgi Dimitrov.